U.S.-backed Syrian Democratic Forces say drone attack in eastern Syria thwarted

-BEIRUT, July 7 (Reuters) - The U.S.-backed Syrian Democratic Forces said on Tuesday they had thwarted a drone attack on the country's largest oilfield, Al Omar in eastern Syria, in an area bordering Iraq.
+BEIRUT (Reuters) -The U.S.-backed Syrian Democratic Forces said on Tuesday they had thwarted a drone attack on the country’s largest oilfield, Al Omar in eastern Syria, in an area bordering Iraq.

 Initial reports showed no damage as a result of the attack on the U.S.-protected oilfield in the Deir al-Zor area, close to the former Conoco gas facility where U.S. troops are stationed, they said.